iccugs/Mage-Arena-Trainer/README.md

 - New features to enhance your Mage Arena experience.
 - Bug fixes and optimizations for a smoother gameplay experience.

+## Important Notes

+- **Anti-Virus Warnings**: Some anti-virus software may flag this trainer as malicious.
+I assure you that this is a false positive.
+The trainer was compiled using the latest version of Cheat Engine, and it contains no viruses—just sweet game hacks.
+- **Usage Guidelines**: This trainer is intended for use **only on your own private server with people you know**.
+I do not condone cheating on public servers.
+Please use responsibly.

 ## How to Get Started

 1. Head over to the **Releases** section of this repository.